mental689/paddict/README.md

 A demo with data is initialized with CVPR 2019 dataset can be viewed at: http://34.67.231.204:8000/crawler/?event=cvpr2019

-This is just for demonstrate how it look in a real dataset.
+This is just to demonstrate how it looks in a real-world dataset.
 In a personal setting, the webapp should be launched from a local PC without any Internet connection.

 ### Features